AdobeDocs/experience-manager-65.en/help/commerce/cif-classic/administering/generic.md

 >[!NOTE]
 >
 >Often the product information is published through the pages that reference it.
-For instance, when publishing page X which references product Y, AEM will ask if you also want to publish product Y.
+For instance, when publishing page X which references product Y, AEM asks if you also want to publish product Y.
 >
 >For special cases, AEM also supports publishing direct from the product data.